esl/bryan_cb_sf_2020_talk/readme.md

 ![](images/Aer_Lingus_EI-DUB_A330.jpg)

-[^spoilers]: HTTP header leakage reveals it's running on Java/JBOSS - of course we can..
+[^spoilers]: HTTP header leakage reveals it's running on Java/JBOSS - so of course we can..

 ---

 # What could we improve?

-1. Error detection
+1. Error detection/notification
 2. Fault tolerance
 3. Session storage
 5. Prevent double billing